 While continuing to extend its two-decade run of winning seasons, Babson sent four more swimmers to nationals in 1996-97.
 Roy Merriam qualified as an individual while he, Diego Alcala, Chris Jenkins, and Ivan Rodriguez qualified in the 200 free relay.
 Then in 1999-2000, the program embarked on yet another fabulous three-year stretch that saw the Beavers go 30-10 while shining in the newly-formed New England Women's and Men's Athletic Conference.
 From 2000 to 2002, Babson boasted a total of 10 individual NEWMAC champions and seven more relay champions at the conference meet.
 Heading the list of outstanding swimmers during this stretch were Mike Boys, who claimed two individual titles, Rich Chute, who collected three individual championships, and Ramon Lopez, who won four individual NEWMAC titles.
 Boys and Chute each swam on six of Babson's league champion relay teams, while Lopez was part of all seven winning relays.
 To top off his spectacular list of accomplishments, Lopez also qualified for the NCAA National Championships in 2000, when he earned All-America honors in the 50 freestyle.
 As a team, Babson went 10-4 while placing fourth at NEWMACs in 2000-01, and then went 11-3 and took second place at the conference meet - its best finish ever - in 2001-02.

-Although the Beavers have struggled record-wise in recent years, the program has continued to boast its share of individual standouts.
+Although the Beavers struggled record-wise toward the end of the first decade of the new milennium, the program continued to boast its share of individual standouts.
 Foremost among those has been diver Aaron Paradis, who as a freshman in 2006-07 won conference titles in both the 1-meter and 3-meter events to become the program's first-ever NEWMAC Diver of the Year.
 The following year, Paradis qualified for the NCAA National Championships, where he placed in the top 20 off board boards, and then in 2009-10 he returned to nationals and earned All-America honors in the 3-meter competition.